What is UFAS?

 - If you’re interested in learning more about what organizing means and how it works, check out this blog post from the “Steward’s Corner” at Union Labor News: How to Think Like An Organizer.

-- And please connect with us at a meeting, on social media, or on our Discord server– you can find them all via our Linktree here: https://linktr.ee/ufas.
+- And please connect with us at a meeting, on Facebook, or on our Discord server– you can find them all via our Linktree here: https://linktr.ee/ufas.

 How does UFAS work?

-Leadership: The UFAS Steering Committee is the main executive body within UFAS, and the Steering Committee is composed of officers (Presidents, Vice Presidents, Secretaries, and Treasurers) and chairs of the various committees.
+Leadership: The UFAS Steering Committee is the executive body of UFAS; it is composed of the elected officers (president or co-presidents, vice presidents, secretary, treasurer) and chairpersons of the standing committees.
 All Steering Committee members serve one-year terms starting June 1 of each year with elections held near the end of the spring semester, typically in April.
-Any member in good standing can run for any position.
-Committee chairs can also be appointed by the Steering Committee mid-term, but later must be confirmed by general membership.
+Any UFAS member in good standing can run for any position.
+Committee chairs can also be appointed by the Steering Committee mid-term, but later must be confirmed by the membership.
 Any chair position may be a co-chair position if desired.
 Committees may also shift, so if there is a committee you’d like to run that isn’t currently active, we can help make it happen!

-Meetings: We hold General Membership Meetings (GMMs) typically every month and no less frequently than once a semester.
-All meetings are open to the public, especially any interested member.
+Meetings: Under the UFAS Bylaws, membership meetings are held regularly in the months of September, October, November, February, March, April, and May.
+Regular membership meetings are open to the public (though non-members cannot vote and need permission to address the meeting).
 We always invite everyone to mobilize with us regardless of membership status!
 See our Google Calendar for meeting times and Zoom links.

 Committees: Check out our active committees and work groups on the Committees & Calendar page.